Engineering Playbook · 2026

 Integrations

-Connect to the tools your business already uses: Stripe, Shopify, Salesforce, QuickBooks, FedEx/UPS.
-Use REST or GraphQL APIs with proper retry logic.
+Connect the tools you already use: Stripe, Shopify, Salesforce, QuickBooks, FedEx/UPS.
+Use REST or GraphQL APIs, and make them retry safely when a connection drops.

 9